alvarosg/pynverse/README.md

     -return -Inf if x above interval, and f is decreasing.
     -return f(x) otherwise
 4. If the required number y0 for the inverse is outside the image, raise an exception.
-5. I find roots for bounded_f(x)-y0, by minimizing (bounded_f(x)-y0)**2, using the `Brent` method, making sure that the algorithm for minimising starts in a point inside the original interval by setting ref1, ref2 as brackets.
-As soon as if goes outside the allowed intervals, bounded_f will return infinite, forcing the algorithm to go back to search inside the interval.
-This could be further improved, although the current performance, is quite good already.
+5. Find roots for bounded_f(x)-y0, by minimizing (bounded_f(x)-y0)**2, using the `Brent` method, making sure that the algorithm for minimising starts in a point inside the original interval by setting ref1, ref2 as brackets.
+As soon as if goes outside the allowed intervals, bounded_f returns infinite, forcing the algorithm to go back to search inside the interval.
 6. Check that the solutions are accurate and they meet f(x0)=y0 to some desired precision, raising a warning otherwise.